zeeoale/ComfyUI-Image-Saver/README.md

 [!]
 Forked from https://github.com/giriss/comfy-image-saver, which seems to be inactive since a while.

-# Save image with generation metadata in ComfyUI
+# Save image with generation metadata in ComfyUI with support of GGUF checkpoints

 Allows you to save images with their **generation metadata**.
 Includes the metadata compatible with *Civitai* geninfo auto-detection.
 Works with PNG, JPG and WEBP.
 For PNG stores both the full workflow in comfy format, plus a1111-style parameters.
 For JPEG/WEBP only the a1111-style parameters are stored. **Includes hashes of Models, LoRAs and embeddings for proper resource linking** on civitai.